LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements.md

 We have two primary levels of support for the items listed in the tables below:

-**Certified:** Items highlighted in orange are tested thoroughly by LivePerson.
-We are committed to resolving any bugs or issues based on the SLAs defined across LiveEngage.

 **Supported:** Items marked with an asterisk ( * ) meet the minimum requirements, with no known issues.
 Any new bugs will be evaluated and resolved on a case by case basis.

+**Certified:** Unmarked items have beentested thoroughly by LivePerson.
+We are committed to resolving any bugs or issues based on the SLAs defined across LiveEngage.

 {: .notice}
 We recommend using certified systems for the best possible experience while using LiveEngage.